Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures: Numerically Studied Space--Time Trade-offs

-The figure shows that, under a scenario where the circuit has a parallelization potential leading to a $5\times$ speedup compared to the serial case, the circuit could be run in 1--2 months depending on the quality of the physical qubits and the prepared magic states.
-The primary bottleneck in terms of time is the increased code distance in the core processor due to lower-quality qubits.
-For example, the worst-case scenario requires a 2.5 times higher encoding for the core processor than the best-case scenario.
-This difference also affects space requirements---\mbox{5--10 times} fewer physical qubits are needed in the case where the error suppression factor and magic state preparation error rate are of their best values as compared to the worst.
+The figure shows that, under a scenario where the circuit has a parallelization potential leading to a $5\times$ speedup compared to the serial case, a circuit with $T = 1.4 \times 10^{13}$ $\pi/8$ rotations could be run in 1--3 years depending on the quality of the physical qubits and the prepared magic states.
+The bottleneck in terms of time is the increased code distance in the core processor due to lower-quality qubits.
+For example, the worst-case scenario ($\Lambda = 3, e_{\text{prep}} = 10^{-2}$) requires a 2.2 times higher encoding for the core processor than the best-case scenario ($\Lambda = 10, e_{\text{prep}} = 10^{-8}$), that is, $d_{\text{core}} = 87$ in the former and $d_{\text{core}} = 39$ in the latter, both for the $\beta = 0.2$ scenario.
+This difference also affects space requirements---\mbox{6.8 times} fewer physical qubits are needed in the best-case scenario as compared to the worst (13.9 million vs. 94.4 million).

-This analysis also shows the trade-offs between improving magic state preparation error rates and enhancing the error suppression factor.
-For instance, with a one-year runtime budget, improving magic state preparation reduces the physical qubit requirement from $2 \times 10^7$ to $1 \times 10^7$, while improving the suppression factor yields a greater reduction, that is, to $1 \times 10^6$ for the scenarios tested.